szageda/keeb-utils/README.md

 ## 3. The Utils

-I implement various adjustments and functions on extra layers to enhance my keyboard-focused workflow, resulting in improved efficiency and comfort.
-These adjustments consist of:
-- A utility layer that provides quick access to shortcut functions.
-- A symbols layer that offers easy access to symbols used in programming and prose writing.

-> [!NOTE]
-> The symbols layer is currently disabled across the configuration files.
-The layer requires some rework before I'm going to enable it.

-### 3.1.
-Utility Layer

-“Utility“ is a keymap layer designed to enhance your keyboard's functionality.
-It can be activated using a specific key (I prefer <kbd>Caps Lock</kbd>), allowing you to access text editing and navigation features on the alphanumeric keys without shifting your hands from their home positions.
+I implement various adjustments and functions on an extra layer—“Utility“—to enhance my keyboard-focused workflow, resulting in improved efficiency and comfort.
+The Utility layer can be activated using a specific key (I prefer <kbd>Caps Lock</kbd>), allowing you to access text editing and navigation features on the alphanumeric keys without shifting your hands from their home positions.

 <div align="center">